eddrichjanzzen/jnzzn1010.github.io/_content/posts/2021-09-19-window-addEventListener-is-not-function-react-native.md

 ---
-title: "React Native: window.AddEventListener is not a function"
+title: 'React Native: window.AddEventListener is not a function'
 layout: blog-specific
 author: eddrichjanzzen
 date: 2021-09-19